USRSE/usrse.github.io/_posts/2022-07-01-candidate-guidance.md

 ### Expectations for Steering Committee Members

-* Serve for at least one two-year term (time committment is approximately 6-10 hours per month)
+* Serve for at least one two-year term (time commitment is approximately 6-10 hours per month)
 * Attend Steering Committee meetings every two weeks (virtual)
 * Perform operational work for US-RSE (see below for examples)